Daveb4444/Nationbuilder-scraper/README.md

 ## Install Node.js and npm
 Node.js and npm are installed from the same file
 - Download the relevant [Node.js installation file](https://nodejs.org/en/download/) for your operating system, choosing the LTS version
-- Run the installer, selecting default options and tick the box to automatically install the necessary tools
+- Run the installation file, selecting default options and tick the box to automatically install the necessary tools
 - After the install completes a window opens to install Python and Visual Studio, as instructed in the window, press any key to continue
 - Press any key when asked to install Chocolatey
 - Another window opens showing the progress of these installations, press ENTER to exit when asked (takes several minutes)